EOSC-synergy/o3webapp/DesignPhase/example-code/README.md

 - Jest (testing, also mantained by Facebook)
 - Material UI (components, a lot of input components, in our experience better documented than Bootstrap)
 - axios (API Calls)

+Configuration can be done in the config file
+The default config specifies where to put certain fields, if after calling the API it is necessary to place them somewhere.
+Special config files for endpoints can be specified.